-The Contract Co. entity should be deleted and the assignment of IANA should be made by the NTIA to ICANN.
+The Contract Co. entity should be eliminated and the assignment of IANA should be made by the NTIA to ICANN.
 This will drastically reduce the cost one-time and ongoing costs of the transition.

-The Accountability CCWG should be charged with ensuring that the objectives of Contract Co can be met within the ICANN structure.
+The Accountability CCWG should be charged with ensuring that the objectives associated with the Contract Co. can be met within the ICANN structure.